Longhorn and Jet Power -Lammons,Sauers,Elliot, and Hudson- By Billy Dale

 JIM HUDSON was a very talented athlete in many sports

 Jim was a talented athlete with speed, strength, size, and a work ethic.
-Jim’s roommate, Tommy Lucas, says in high school, he excelled at Football, Basketball, as well as State Champion Shot Put and Discus.”
+His roommate, Tommy Lucas, says he excelled at football and basketball in high school and was a State Champion in Shot Put and Discus.
 Texas Defensive coordinator Coach Campbell said he was one of the best high school athletes he ever recruited.
 He was so good at basketball that John Wooden offered him a scholarship to play basketball for UCLA.
 He chose to play football at Texas.

 As a Longhorn, Jim Hudson’s various talents included wide receiver, running back, defensive back, punt returner, and quarterback.
 In the 1963 National Championship year, Jim led the team in interceptions, and in the Cotton Bowl game against Navy, he was credited with five solo tackles.

-In 1964 Jim won the starting quarterback position at Texas but got hurt early in the season and played very little until the Orange Bowl game in 1965 against Alabama.
-Coach Royal's decision to play Jim in the game was brilliant.
+In 1964, Jim won the starting quarterback position at Texas but got hurt early in the season and played very little until the Orange Bowl game against Alabama.
+Coach Royal’s decision to play Jim in the game was brilliant.
 After entering the contest, Jim threw a perfect spiral to George Sauer for a 69-yard touchdown.

 Neither the NFL nor AFL drafted Jim, but his performance in the Alabama game impressed the New York Jet scouts so much they signed him to a professional contract.
 As a Jet from 1966–69, he intercepted 14 passes.
 In 1968 he earned All-League, recording 85 tackles and five interceptions.